Cybergate9/ZabbixPowershell/docs/ZabbixScriptsDocumentation.md

 This allows the scripts to be combined in various useful ways to extract information from Zabbix (mostly for reporting)

-### Authoristation and Credentials
+### Authorisation and Credentials

 All access to Zabbix is using your own credentials.

 You must log into Zabbix to use any of the scripts.

-All the scripts will prompt for login, if you are not logged in, and store your credentials in an encrypted 'PSCredential object' xml file (in $ENV:APPDATA)
+All the scripts will prompt for login, if you do not already have stored credentials (see below), and store your credentials in an encrypted 'PSCredential object' xml file (in $ENV:APPDATA directory)

-There is a specific script you can use, if you wish, to set your credentials explicity to begin with, and then all subsequently called scripts will use those stored/set credentials (see Functions-SetMaaSCredentials)
+There is a specific script you can use, if you wish, to set your credentials explicity to begin with, and then all subsequently called scripts will use those stored credentials (see Functions - SetZabbixCredentials.ps1)

 ### Document conventions